How do you work?

 One indicator is that your lack of organization affects your daily life.
 For some, clutter may make it difficult to accomplish simple tasks.
 Disorganization can sneak up on you, especially if you’ve experienced some kind of sudden change, either positive or negative.
 In any case, if you notice that disorganization is a daily problem, we urge you to contact us.
 We’re happy to help.

 How do I know if I need an organizer to help me?

-Have you made several attempts on your own, yet only end up feeling frustrated and upset that you have not been able to accomplish your goals?
-If you answered, “Yes!”, you probably need an organizer to help you organize.
-It could be that you simply need an Action Plan to achieve your goals, some help with specific projects that are particularly challenging, or ongoing assistance to maintain your organizational systems.
-An organizer can help in any of these situations.
+Have you made several attempts on your own, but end up feeling frustrated and upset that you haven’t been able to accomplish your organizing goals?
+If you answered, “Yes!”, then you need a professional organizer.
+You may simply need an Action Plan to achieve your goals or you may need some hands-on help.
+In either case, contact us so we can help you

 Do you provide on-going services?

 Yes, if you need ongoing support to maintain your systems, we can definitely help

 Interview with Janine Sarna-Jones, Founder and President